 So, what does this working backwards focus look like?

 Let’s say I’m working in the kitchen.
 I’m up to my elbows in dinner prep, hands covered with tomato sauce.
 I’m standing to the right of the sink using a cutting board.
-I’m standing in front of the drawer tihat holds the silverware we use on a daily basis.
-I’ll drop into rules for a moment, just to illustrate how a tortured mind operates – these are the RIGHT knives and forks to use.
+I’m standing in front of the drawer that holds the silverware we use on a daily basis.
+I’ll drop into rules for a moment, just to illustrate how a tortured mind operates – these are the RIGHT knives and forks to use; any other knives and forks are just wrong.
 Let’s say an innocent strays into the kitchen looking for a fork with which to eat a snack taken from the fridge.
-Let’s also say that this same absolutely invisible set of rules insist that nobody eats snacks before the dinner I’m preparing, so there’s that, and then … this perfectly decent human being takes a fork from the drawer to the right of the sink, the drawer that holds the “B” list forks, the jv forks, the supplimentary forks.
+Let’s also say that my same absolutely invisible set of rules insist that nobody eats snacks before the dinner I’m preparing, so there’s that, and then … this perfectly decent human being takes a fork from the drawer to the left of the sink, the drawer that holds the “B” list forks, the jv forks, the supplementary forks, might I suggest, the WRONG forks.

 What’s a guy to do?
 Two rules broken simultaneously.
 Feel the bristle.
 Feed the bristle.
 Then, I pause.
 I say to myself, “I’m bristling.
 This is not good.
-What am I bristing about?”
+What am I bristling about?”